June 5-9, 2017

 - $50 Discount for TERMIS Members

-- $50 Discount for Wake Forest University Graduate Students and Post-Doctoral Fellows
+- $50 Discount for Wake Forest University and Wake Forest Baptist Medical Center faculty, students and staff

 Note: If you registered early (by April 3, 2017) you received a $50 discount.

 Into the Lab Pre- and Post- Course Workshops

 We are excited to offer three new Into the Lab workshops.
 These workshops will be held at the Wake Forest Institute for Regenerative Medicine (WFIRM).
 Each will provide hands-on interaction and demonstrations with cutting-edge technologies and techniques for regenerative medicine applications.
 Participants will have an opportunity to review and interact with these technologies and leading researchers at WFIRM.
 Workshops are also designed to provide translational and commercial insight regarding these technologies and will highlight some of the current challenges and discuss potential approaches to overcome technical hurdles.
 For more details please visit the Pre- and Post- Course Workshops Registration page.